diplodocuslongus/sparkfunSPE_Challenge/readme.md

 And this is the receiving section, with the LCD, connected to the receiving SPE function board on a micromod single board (with artemis MCU):
 ![Rx](img/Rx.jpg)

+ALARM will be shown on the Rx board when a large shock has been detected; the text will remain until the Tx board has been reset.
+The threshold level of the shock will have to be fine tuned.

+## Future developpments

+This repository will remain unchanged until the end of the SPE design challenge so as to respect the deadline of August 31st.
+Further developpments will separately be made by the author.

+Planned:

+- add a sound alarm
+- improve the displayed information (timing, text,...)
+- filter ADC signal
+- option to process data at the Rx end: send minimally filtered ADC voltage
+- publish a platformio version
+- use an ADC module still in production
+- signal acquisition on a target computer and signal processing / visualization (FFT)
+- literature search on AI model for earthquake detection
+- capture seismic (with and without earthquake) signal for training an AI model

 ## References